zibonbadi/liquidms/src/apis/srb2http/README.md

 LiquidMS automatically creates a private room `World` under `/rooms/1`.
 This is used to output all *world* netgames, meaning netgames from across all rooms which aren't mirrored from other servers.
-This room does not need to be define in your database.
+This room does not need to be defined in your database.